Vitamin D from Sunshine Reduces Tooth Decay

-Serum 25-hydroxyvitamin D is produced within the skin’s epidermal layers after exposure to UVB rays.
+Serum 25-hydroxyvitamin D is produced within the skin’s epidermal layers after exposure to UVB rays after a liver conversion.
 While some have speculated that vitamin D production occurs on top of the skin and requires 48 hours to fully absorb, this is contradicted by research by Dr. Michael Holick and others that showed epidermal production of vitamin D. This assumption of dermal vitamin D production is also contradicted by the many studies that have shown increases of serum vitamin D (25OHD) levels after significant sun exposure without requiring the participants avoid showers for 48 hours – as being proposed.

 An argument used in this speculative dermal vitamin D production theory is that Hawaiian surfers have lower vitamin D levels than lifeguards, but this is explained simply by knowing that surfers have reduced sun exposure due to their legs being under the water while waiting for waves.